|Unit||Ths. #, NSA|

 |Death Rate||2005||6.4||6.5||# per Ths. pop.||Annual|

-Quarterly estimates of population by sex and age, and components of change, for subnational areas in Australia.
-Quarterly from 1971.
+For Australia, quarterly estimates of resident population by sex and age, and components of change, for subnational areas.

 The estimated resident population is an estimate of the Australian population obtained by adding to the estimated population at the beginning of each period the component of natural increase (on a usual residence basis) and the component of net overseas migration.
 For the states and territories, account is also taken of estimated interstate movements involving a change of usual residence.
 Estimates of the resident population are based on Census counts by place of usual residence, to which are added the estimated Census net undercount and the number of Australian residents estimated to have been temporarily overseas at the time of the Census.
 Overseas visitors in Australia are excluded from this calculation.